shiika-lang/shiika/doc/guide/src/classes.md

 end
 ```

-Instance variables are readonly by default.
+Instance variables are read-only by default.
 To make it reassignable, declare it with `var`.

 ## Accessors

 For each instance variable, accessor methods are automatically defined.
-A reader method for an readonly one, reader and setter method for an writable one.
+A reader method for an read-only one, reader and setter method for an writable one.

 Example